sharduli8090/sharduli8090/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am currently pursing B.Tech.
+I am currently pursing B.Tech. in Computer Science and Engineering.
 I am still exploring things.
 I would love to connect with you all .